 Next make sure the microSD card that came with the module is inserted into the Memory Card Slot.
 Most modules come with the microSD card already inserted.
 The card should be inserted with the straight edge closest to the touchscreen.
+Bitbox can use microSD cards that hold up to 32 GB of data.
+Larger cards are not supported.
 Now you can power up the rack.
 The module should start up in less than 10 seconds and you will see the Main screen as shown in Figure 3: Main Screen above.